 1. The finished photo is too dark.

-A grainy, dark photo is usually the result of photographing with an ISO that is too low.
+A dark photo is usually the result of photographing with an ISO that is too low.
 ISO is a measure of how sensitive your camera is to light.
-So, in a low-light setting, keep your ISO high to capture as much detail as possible.
+So, in a low-light setting, keep your ISO higher to capture as much detail as possible.

 2. The angle from which you’re photographing is too low.

-Everyone who’s used the “face time” feature on their phone or computer knows that most images taken from below eye level are terribly unflattering.
+Everyone who’s used the “face time” feature on their phone or computer knows that most images taken from below eye level are somewhat unflattering.

 Keep the lens above the subjects’ faces to help them look their best in the final images.